Restarting Benefits

 When you take a temporary job and earn more than your weekly benefit amount, your benefits will stop.
 When your temporary assignment ends, you need to re-file for unemployment.
 The same rules for leaving this new employer apply; if you voluntarily quit or you are fired for just cause, you may not be eligible for benefits.

-Re-Filing for Benefits
+Refiling for Benefits

 When you apply for unemployment benefits, you establish an active unemployment account for 52 weeks.
-This is referred to has a benefit year.
+This is referred to as a benefit year.
 When your benefit year ends and you still require unemployment assistance, your claim will stop and require you to file a new claim.
 To be approved for benefits in a new benefit year, you must have earned five times your weekly benefit amount.

-Example - Sue filed for benefits on January 1, 2014 and stopped in May (5 months).
+Example: Sue filed for benefits on January 1, 2014, and stopped in May (5 months).
 She was laid off again in the middle of December so she filed a new claim.
 Since her benefit year ended after 52 weeks, her benefit stopped and she had to apply again.
 Because Sue’s benefit was $100 a week, she had to have earned at least $500 during the last year to qualify for a new claim.

 Unemployment Benefit Extensions